opensolutions/OSS_SNMP/README.md

 And as most of the defined MIBs *walk* a given tree, almost all defined functions return an array.

+The only other requirement is the php5-snmp library.

 Code / phpDoc Documentation